rjurney/deep_products/book/README.md

 Recurrent Neural Networks are used for NLP tasks where features need to be aware of a broader context within a sequence of words which is stored as internal state in each neuron and referenced in each output decision.

-# Snorkel
-[Snorkel](https://www.snorkel.org/) is a [software project](https://github.com/snorkel-team/snorkel) originally from the Hazy Research group at Stanford University enabling the practice of *weak supervision*.
-The project has an excellent [Get Started](https://www.snorkel.org/get-started/) page, and I recommend you spend some time working the [tutorials](https://github.com/snorkel-team/snorkel-tutorials) before proceeding beyond this chapter.

-Snorkel implements a generative model that accepts a matrix of weak labels for records in your training data and produces strong labels by learning the relationships between these weak labels.

-## Labeling Functions (LFs)

-A labeling function is a deterministic function used to label data as belonging to one class or another.
-They produce weak labels that in combination, through Snorkel’s generative models, can be used to generate strong labels for unlabeled data.

-## Preprocessors

-A preprocessor is a reusable function that maps a data point to another data point.
-It can be applied to the data before labeling functions so they can make use of external models or enable new labeling functions to work.
-For example, an address could be transformed into GPS coordinates, clustered, and a labeling function could be created based on the distribution of labels in terms of cluster membership: clusters with significantly more of one label could be labeled with a class, otherwise the LF could abstain.

-## Data Augmentation with Transformation Functions (TFs)

-Data augmentation is the use of functions that preprocess and transform the data so as to diversify the each data point and create a robust model.
-Transformation functions implement data augmentation in Snorkel.
-TFs take existing records and transform them into new records to enhance the label model.

-## Slicing Functions (SFs)

-Slicing functions enable us to focus on particular subsets of data that are more important to real world performance than others.
-For example part of a corpus of documents may be in a domain we’re familiar with, so we can gauge performance better by monitoring that slice of the data.
-Or our application and its data might group naturally into a few broad categories and we’re interested in monitoring them all independently.

 ## Chapter Bibliography

 * Torresani, Lorenzo,  [Computer Vision](https://link.springer.com/referencework/10.1007/978-0-387-31439-6), [“Weakly Supervised Learning”](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-31439-6_308), Springer, Boston, MA, USA, 2016